When you work online, nothing stays the same. Change and the need to start over in writing happen almost every day.

-Making change happen, works.
+Making change happen works.

 My book isn’t selling

 If you have self-published more than three or four books, you will know that not every title is a raging success.
+You can make mistakes.

-There is always one that lags well behind on sales, or worse, doesn’t sell at all.
+There is always one that lags well behind on sales or, worse, doesn’t sell at all.

 In this case, change and a lot of it is the best option to take.
 I have withdrawn three books from sale over the years because they were flops.

-It is an opportunity to learn from what went wrong and start over on turning it into a new book and giving it a fresh start.
+It is an opportunity to learn from what went wrong and start over in writing by turning it into a new book and giving it a fresh start.

-Start with a complete re-write and much better editing, and then a new title and cover.
+Start with a complete rewrite and much better editing, then a new title and cover.
 Write a far better book description and plan a new book launch.

 Of the three times I have been through this process, it worked twice in attracting sales.

 Leaving your comfort zone and making change happen is not always easy.

 You can let things drift and hope that a slice of good fortune might eventuate.

-It takes courage to do it, and there is no way to be sure that you will succeed.
+It takes courage to start over in writing, and there is no way to be sure you will succeed.

-However, fortune sometimes favours the brave.
+However, fortune sometimes favors the brave.